Moodle: Overview

-Moodle was originally developed by Martin Dougiamas with the goal of helping educators create online courses and a focus on interaction and collaborative construction of content.
+Moodle was originally developed by Martin Dougiamas to help educators and scholars create online courses and focus on interaction and collaborative construction of content.
 The first version of Moodle was released on 20 August 2002, and it continues to be actively developed.

-The Moodle Project is led and coordinated by Moodle HQ, an Australian company, that is financially supported by a network of eighty-four Moodle Partner service companies worldwide.
+The Moodle Project is led and coordinated by Moodle HQ, an Australian company, that is financially supported by a network of eighty Moodle Partner service companies worldwide.
 Development is also assisted by the open-source community.

 Moodle is a learning platform used to augment and move existing learning environments online.
-As an E-learning tool, Moodle developed a number of features now considered standard for learning management systems, such as a calendar and gradebook.
+As an E-learning tool, Moodle developed several features now considered standard for learning management systems, such as a calendar and gradebook.

 Plugins, custom graphical themes, mobile responsive web design, and a Moodle mobile app are available to customize each individual's experience on the platform.
-Moodle's mobile app is available on Google Play, App Store (iOS), F-Droid (Android FLOSS repository), and the Windows Phone Store.
+Moodle's mobile app is available on Google Play, the App Store for iOS, and the Windows Phone Store, but not on the F-Droid Android FLOSS repository.